-While most of the cello outfits above come with everything you need to get started, some of the packages don’t come with everything you need.
+While most of the best cello brand outfits above come with everything you need to get started, some of the packages don’t come with everything you need.
 Cellos need the following basic accessories such as rosin, a rock stop, a bow, a case/bag, etc. To find out what else you need, check out this buying checklist for cellos.

-Buying a musical instrument online is a fairly recent thing with the advent of the internet.
+Buying a cello online is a fairly recent thing with the advent of the internet.
 If you don’t feel comfortable buying an instrument online, we recommend trying out cellos at a local music shop before you shop online for the best deal.
 However, if you feel comfortable with Amazon’s return policy, you can certainly buy from them and return the cello if it doesn’t sound quite right.